Integrate LDAP User Management with Oracle Linux Automation Manager

 ipa group-add-member olam_administrators --users=olam_admin

-That completes the minimally required steps on the IPA server, and we can close the open session to the IPA server by typing exit.
+That completes the minimally required steps on the IPA server.

 Oracle Linux Automation Manager does not install the suite of OpenLDAP applications and development tools by default.
 Administrators can use these tools to access and modify LDAP directories from the terminal to help test their configuration.

-1. Connect via ssh to the ol-node instance using the existing terminal.
+1. Connect via SSH to the olam-node instance using the existing terminal.

 2. Install the OpenLDAP tools package.